 Q. Can Defibrillators be used in wet weather?

-A. Yes.
-Defibrillators can be used in wet weather, but it is important to take precautions to ensure safe use.
-Try to dry the chest area that the defibrillator pads touch as much as possible and ensure you aren’t touching the subject’s body in any way.
+A. Defibrillators can be used outside in wet and adverse weather conditions with many of them having an additional external layer to protect against bad weather.
+It is however, important to follow precautionary steps to ensure safe use such as drying the check area that the defibrillator pads will be used on and to ensure that you are not touching the subject’s body in any way.

 Q. Is it better to wait for a medical professional to operate the AED?